 If talking about race makes you uncomfortable or gets you down, don’t worry, that’s not all I have in store.
 Much of this blog will also address graduate school and life as a graduate student.
 I’ll write about three main topics tied to three main reasons behind why I’m starting this blog.

-What Can I Expect to See in This Blog?
+What Can You Expect to See in This Blog?

 Graduate School Reflections